 Admissions for Certificates

 Admissions requirements vary for each graduate certificate program.
 All certificate programs require an undergraduate degree with a 3.0 minimum GPA.
-For some, but not all, of the certificates, we recommend two years of relevant professional experience and prefer that students have an undergraduate degree in science with specific coursework completed.
-Visit the certificate websites (included above) for more information about the different admissions requirements.
+Visit the individual certificate websites linked on this page for more information about the different admissions requirements.